flameshot-org/flameshot-org.github.io/docs/index.md

 - Execute the command `flameshot` without parameters or use the "Launch Flameshot" desktop entry to launch a running instance of the program without taking actions.

 ## License

 - The main code is licensed under [GPLv3](https://github.com/flameshot-org/flameshot/LICENSE)
 - The logo of Flameshot is licensed under [Free Art License v1.3](https://github.com/flameshot-org/flameshot/img/flameshotLogoLicense.txt)
 - The button icons are licensed under Apache License 2.0.
 See: https://github.com/google/material-design-icons
 - The code at capture/capturewidget.cpp is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.cpp (GPLv2)
 - The code at capture/capturewidget.h is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.h (GPLv2)
-- I copied a few lines of code from KSnapshot regiongrabber.cpp revision 796531 (LGPL)
+- Copied a few lines of code from [KSnapshot](https://github.com/KDE/ksnapshot) regiongrabber.cpp revision 796531 (LGPL)
 - Qt-Color-Widgets taken and modified from https://github.com/mbasaglia/Qt-Color-Widgets (see their license and exceptions in the project) (LGPL/GPL)

 Info: If I take code from your project and that implies a relicense to GPLv3, you can reuse my changes with the original previous license of your project applied.